ethereum/EIPs/EIPS/eip-IMPERSONATECALL.md

 created: 2020-09-24
 ---

-### Overview
+## Abstract

-Add a new opcode, `IMPERSONATECALL` at `0xf6`, which is similar in idea to `CALL`, except that it impersonates a sender, i.e. the callee sees a sender different from the real caller.
+Add a new opcode, `IMPERSONATECALL` at `0xf6`, which is similar in idea to `CALL (0xF1)`, except that it impersonates a sender, i.e. the callee sees a sender different from the real caller.
 To prevent collisions with other deployed contract or externally owned accounts, the impersonated sender address is derived from the real caller address and a salt.

 ### Specification